Big Brother (British TV series): Channel 4 (2000–2010)

-The Big Brother reality series was created by John de Mol and premiered in the Netherlands.
+The Big Brother reality series was created by John de Mol Jr. and premiered in the Netherlands.
 Following the success of the initial series, it was confirmed that editions for both the United Kingdom and the United States were in the works.
-In March 2000, it was revealed that the series would be broadcast by Channel 4 and E4; casting began shortly afterward, and Davina McCall was later revealed to be the presenter.
+In March 2000, it was revealed that the series would be broadcast by Channel 4 and E4; casting began shortly afterward, and Davina McCall MBE was later revealed to be the presenter.
 The first series premiered on 18 July 2000, and ended when housemate Craig Phillips was crowned the winner after 64 days in the House.
 The series proved to be a hit early in its run, leading to a second series.

-Big Brother 2 premiered on 25 May 2001, and continued the success of the previous series.
+Big Brother 2 premiered on 25 May 2001 and continued the success of the previous series.
 The series concluded on 27 July 2001, when Brian Dowling was crowned the winner.
 The third series premiered on 24 May 2002, and was the first series to feature a live premiere.
-Much like the previous series', the show lasted for 64 days, and saw Kate Lawler win the prize.
+Much like the previous series, the show lasted for 64 days and saw Kate Lawler win the prize.
 With the third series finding even more success than its predecessors, a fourth series began on 23 May 2003.
 The series was one of the first to feature numerous twists throughout the series, including nominations on the first night and swapping a housemate with a housemate from the African edition of the series.
 The series concluded after 64 days, with Cameron Stout being crowned the winner.
 Despite the fourth series seeing a decrease in viewership and voting numbers, a fifth series began on 28 May 2004.
 The series became one of the most controversial series at the time, mainly due to events such as "Fight Night" and the expulsion of two housemates.
 The series lasted for 71 days, with Nadia Almada becoming the first transgender housemate to win the series.